In this article, you will learn...

 Here's how to use this template to build your first work instructions app.

-Before building an app, you may want to use this guide to planning your first manufacturing app.
+Before building an app, you may want to use this guide to planning your first frontline operations app.

 An Overview of the Work Instructions UI Template